Christian-2003/password-vault/README.md

 The application allows the user to create account entries which can store account information about a specific account.
 Each account entry itself can store any number of account detail information, such as passwords, e-mail addresses, URLs, etc.

 ###### Used Technologies
 The application was developed with Java through the Android Studio IDE.
-The project is build using Gradle.
+The project is built using Gradle.

 The version numbers for this project are determined based on the guidelines provided by [semver](https://semver.org/).

 ###### Miscellaneous
 The project contains a [changelog](CHANGELOG.md) which documents all changes that were made to the application in between software versions.

-Furthermore, a [wishlist](WISHLIST.md) contains a list of all known bugs, all knwon uses of deprecated functionalities, as well as a list of features that shall be added in the future.

 <br>

 ## How to Install and Run the Project
 If you want to use this project, there are two ways you can do this.

-Please note that the minimum required version for Android is Android 12 (SDK 31).
+Please note that the minimum required version for Android is Android 12 (SDK 32).

 ###### Install the release APK
 If you want to install the application on your Android device, you can follow these steps: